 I am the original girl Friday (ahem *woman* Friday)… and have my hands in many pies.
 Along with hubby Luke, I run KEKOA Sports Fishing & Personalised Charters offering marlin and barramundi fishing charter from remote locations along the coast of Queensland for about 6 months of the year.

 I am a professional blogger via the Black Marlin Fishing Blog posting Australian marlin fishing reports to a domestic and international audience of marlin fishing fanatics, real-time, 3-7 days a week depending on the season.
+(Now FORMER blogger having retired the Black Marlin Blog thanks in big part to Covid 19, in 2020.)

 I am the web designer/developer behind Keruko.com and build websites for small to medium businesses and personal bloggers alike around my fishing commitments (I heart WordPress and consider myself a WordPress expert, it’s my favourite CMS.)
 I also manage several websites for clients who are too busy, or too technologically challenged to do so themselves.
 I write articles for print and web and have traveled to exotic destinations to do so (Lizard Islands 5 star resort anyone?!)